- Collection Overview

 Access & Use

-- Conditions Governing Access
+Conditions Governing Access

 Collection is open for research use.

-- Conditions Governing Use
+Conditions Governing Use

-Single photocopies may be made for research purposes.
-For quotations that are fair use as defined under U. S. Copyright Law, no permission to cite or publish is required.
+Single copies may be made for research purposes.
+To cite or publish quotations that fall within Fair Use, as defined under U. S. Copyright Law, no permission is required.
 The Trustees of Princeton University hold copyright to all materials generated by Princeton University employees in the course of their work.
-If copyright is held by Princeton University, researchers will not need to obtain permission, complete any forms, or receive a letter to move forward with non-commercial use of materials from the Mudd Library.
-For materials where the copyright is not held by the University, researchers are responsible for determining who may hold the copyright and obtaining approval from them.
-If you have a question about who owns the copyright for an item, you may request clarification by contacting us through the Ask Us! form.
+For instances beyond Fair Use, if copyright is held by Princeton University, researchers do not need to obtain permission, complete any forms, or receive a letter to move forward with use of materials from the Princeton University Archives.

-- Physical Characteristics and Technical Requirements
+Physical Characteristics and Technical Requirements

 For preservation reasons, original analog and digital media may not be read or played back in the reading room.
 Users may visually inspect physical media but may not remove it from its enclosure.
 All analog audiovisual media must be digitized to preservation-quality standards prior to use.
 Audiovisual digitization requests are processed by an approved third-party vendor.
 Please note, the transfer time required can be as little as several weeks to as long as several months and there may be financial costs associated with the process.
 Requests should be directed through the Ask Us Form.